 Another key area is the Engine department, which assembles the 1.6-litre turbocharged direct injection engines used by the C-Elysée WTCC and the DS3 WRC.
 Around two weeks are required to build an engine.
 Employed both for the development and inspection of engines intended for racing, the two test beds undergo intensive use.

 Around two weeks are necessary to assemble an engine, which is then run on the test bed next door.

 The suspension, steering, brakes laboratory contains the work stations dedicated to dampers, wishbones, sub frames, knuckles, steering and hydraulic systems.
 The gearbox and transmission laboratory is organized on the same lines.
 On the floor above, the laboratory for the electrics and electronics looks after the electric harness.
 It takes seven weeks to mount each harness made up of several thousand connections.

 All the components, whether they come from the factory laboratories or from sub-contractors, go through the measuring laboratory which has a 3-dimension measuring machine.

 After being stocked in the huge parts store, the spare parts are brought to the main assembly shop where the sub-assemblies are built up.
 This large space is divided into two parts: one reserved for the rally cars, and the other for the test cars.

 When the cars have been assembled they are given a shakedown on the Val d’Or test track, which has direct access from the factory.
-This is where the DS3 WRCs have their first test run to validate the fact that they are running properly.
+This is where the C-Elysée WTCCs and the DS3 WRCs have their first test run to validate the fact that they are running properly.
 After more than 700 hours’ work, they are loaded into the transporter, which leave the factory to go to the places where Citroën Racing has achieved so many feats.